-Pain can also be neuropathic.
-Neuropathic pain is caused either by damage to the brain and central nervous system, or by damaged nerves and nerve endings.
-While neuropathic pain is often accompanied by an underlying tissue injury at the root of it all, or some other source, it can sometimes arise without the presence of painful stimuli, or long after an injury has healed.
+- Pain can also be neuropathic.
+Neuropathic pain is caused either by damage to the brain and central nervous system or by damaged nerves and nerve endings.
+While an underlying tissue injury often accompanies neuropathic pain at the root of it all or some other source, it can sometimes arise without painful stimuli or long after an injury has healed.

-Patient care, as well as psychotherapy, play a part in reducing pain through the psychological aspect.
+Interventions, both surgical and non-invasive interventions, are key.
+Active interventions call for patients to participate directly in treatment, including complementary and alternative medicine (CAM).
+In contrast, passive interventions require no input from the patient (injections, acupuncture, massage therapy, and surgery).
+Patient-centered care, as well as psychotherapy, play a part in reducing pain through the psychological aspect.
 The way a patient is treated can have an impact on their pain.
-A low mood and depressive symptoms can often arise from long-term and chronic pain and can further complicate a patient’s case as these moods are also linked to increased perception of pain.
+A low mood and depressive symptoms can often arise from long-term and chronic pain and complicate a patient’s case as these moods are also linked to increased pain perception.

 The only way to accurately determine whether a course of treatment is effective is to consult with the patient directly.
-Patients need to communicate to their doctors how they feel, and whether they feel better or worse, as well as how their condition has changed.
-Clear and effective communication between a patient and their physician is crucial for the management and elimination of pain over the long-term.
+Patients must communicate to their doctors how they feel, whether they feel better or worse, and how their condition has changed.
+Clear and effective communication between a patient and their physician is crucial for managing and eliminating pain over the long term.

 By interacting with patients, pain management specialists can also discuss treatment options and determine what course of action works best in the patient’s favor.
 Pain management is not a matter of getting a formulaic checklist of treatments and working your way down from A to Z – it’s important to organize treatments in such a way that time and resources are spent efficiently and effectively to help the patient find relief, without wasting their time, energy, or financial resources.

-Integrative pain management requires the collaboration between specialists from different practices to come together in benefit of a patient’s healthcare.
-While the modern approach includes a variety of pharmacological and non-pharmacological options, it may be wise to incorporate or consider other forms of pain management including chiropractic medicine, acupuncture, yoga, spiritual guidance, journaling, and psychotherapy among others.
+Integrative pain management requires the collaboration between specialists from different practices to come together to benefit a patient’s healthcare.
+While the modern approach includes various pharmacological and non-pharmacological options, it may be wise to incorporate or consider other forms of pain management, including chiropractic medicine, acupuncture, yoga, spiritual guidance, journaling, and psychotherapy.

-While some studies seem to suggest there are benefits to prescribing acupuncture in lieu of massage therapy, others contradict these findings.
-Yet even while alternative medicine seems to be backed on limited data or anecdotal findings, it may benefit some patients to take a collaborative approach on pain management, taking into account what a patient feels and wishes for, and communicating clearly and effectively with patients to choose treatment options, follow-up appropriately, and determine the best path forward.
+While some studies suggest benefits to prescribing acupuncture in place of massage therapy, others contradict these findings.
+Yet even while alternative medicine seems to be backed by limited data or anecdotal findings, it may benefit some patients to take a collaborative approach to collaborative pain management, taking into account what a patient feels and wishes for, and communicating clearly and effectively with patients to choose treatment options, follow-up appropriately, and determine the best path forward.